dr-matt-smith/php-symfony-5-book/00_content/part10_codeception/testing3_acceptance.md

 1. Make the browser open URL `/`

-1. Assert that somewhere in the text contents of the HTTP Response from the server is the text `home page`
+1. Assert that somewhere in the text contents of the HTTP Response from the server is the text `welcome to the home page`

 ## Run the test (fail - server not running)